I'm in need of a food bank. What do I do? | CBC News

 Who stocks food banks when donations from the public aren't enough?

 Food banks are supplied through a number of different providers.
-Aside from individual donations, they often receive support from farms and corporate partners, such as grocery stories, according to the United Way.
+Aside from individual donations, they often receive support from farms and corporate partners, such as grocery stores, according to the United Way.

 Other non-profits, such as Food Banks Canada, also assist in maintaining supply, said Matern.
 The federal government has also previously given grants for food banks, with provincial governments topping them up.